orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/01-Environment Setup.md

 To simplify wallet management, we’ll generate a wallet programmatically and store its private key in a .env file for future use.

-First, create a `wallet.ts` file in you current directory and add the following code.
+First, create a `wallet.ts` file in your current directory and add the following code.

 ```tsx title="wallet.ts"
 import { Keypair } from '@solana/web3.js';